sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 sdk.messages.send({ transactionId: orderId, content: message });
 ```

-FTW sends an initial message to transaction if customer has added a
+The template sends an initial message to the transaction if customer has
-message.
+added a message.

 ###### Step 5.